 When you understand what your partner's emotional needs are, and he or she yours, then it is possible to find positive ways to fulfill them.
 On the other hand, if there is a need, but it has not been identified or shared, it may then express itself in a negative way (with anger, rejection, moodiness, etc.).

 There are three ways emotional needs are expressed or not expressed:

 1. Assertive communication — emotional needs are known and expressed.
 For example, a husband proposes a date with his wife so they can spend time together.
 They get a babysitter and spend an enjoyable evening together.
 He knows he wants more attention, and he gets it.

 2. Passive communication — needs are known but not expressed.
-For example, a wife feels frustrated because she is unable to arrange the needed quality time with her husband.
-She knows she wants more attention but has no way to acquire it.
+For example, a wife feels frustrated because she is unable to arrange the spending quality time with her husband.
+She knows she wants more attention, but has no way to acquire it.